-The Cato College of Education at UNC Charlotte serves North Carolina's largest metropolitan region of 1.5 million residents well.
+The Cato College of Education at UNC Charlotte serves North Carolina's largest metropolitan region of 2.8 million residents well.
 One of the College's most important functions is to serve as a regional resource for helping address the challenges in urban schools.
 The University's diverse undergraduate and graduate student body reflects the diversity of the region, and has a strong representation of international students enrolled in University programs.
-The Cato College of Education has strong partnerships with the surrounding school districts including Charlotte-Mecklenburg Schools, a school district with 170 schools and a highly diverse enrollment of more than 140,000 pupils who are 25% white, 36% African American, 29% Hispanic, 7% Asian, and 3% American Indian, Pacific Islander or multiracial.
-As of 2021, approximately 25,000 students in the district are English Language Learners representing 175 different countries.
+The Cato College of Education has strong partnerships with the surrounding school districts including Charlotte-Mecklenburg Schools, a school district with 180 schools and a highly diverse enrollment of more than 140,000 pupils who are 24.5% white, 36.3% Black, 28.6% Hispanic, 7.2% Asian, and 3.4% American Indian, Pacific Islander or multiracial.
+As of 2021, more than 25,000 students in the district are English Language Learners representing 175 different countries.

 The College provides a leadership role in preparing teachers, principals, and counselors.
 It also provides a leadership role in teacher recruitment and retention.
 The themes of responding to diverse learner needs, cultural competence, and urban education are infused in our professional preparation programs.
-The Cato College of Education enrolls approximately 2,600 students in undergraduate and graduate licensure and non-licensure programs and serves career changers who have chosen an alternative licensure pathway to become teacher educators.
+The Cato College of Education enrolls approximately 2,700 students in undergraduate and graduate licensure and non-licensure programs and serves career changers who have chosen an alternative licensure pathway to become teacher educators.
 The College has for many years hosted a very successful Principal Fellows (now TP3) program, and is home to one of six mathematics and science education centers in the state.
+In 2022, the College received the highest possible rating on a statewide external review of literacy instruction and received a grant from the Mebane Foundation in 2023 to establish a center on early literacy.
 Our professional preparation programs are CAEP-accredited and Department of Public Instruction/State Board approved; the M.A. and Ph.D. programs in Counseling are Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited.
 Our CAEP accreditation visit occurred in 2020 and was highly successful; no areas of improvement were noted.
 The Cato College of Education is committed to accepting and offering classes for all qualified applicants.
 To enhance enrollment opportunities for principal and counselor preparation, the College has add-on licensure programs in these areas for qualified candidates already holding a master's degree.